If you have arrived at this page, you are considering a premium online grammar checker and looking for an honest Grammarly review.

-It allows you to set a range of different types of documents, depending on the writing style.
-It is one of its biggest advantages for me.
+You can choose from a range of different types of texts, depending on the writing style.
+It is one of its most significant advantages for me.

-When I first started using Grammarly, I made the mistake of doing a copy and paste into the editor.
-But discovered that all my formatting was lost.
+When I first started using the editor, I made the mistake of doing a copy and paste.
+But I discovered that all my formatting was lost.

-It can integrate with directly in Word, but only for PC users.
+It can integrate directly with Word, but only for PC users.
 I use Apple, so, sadly, this facility is not available for me.
 But hopefully, it will be in the near future.

 The editor picks up almost all grammar and spelling errors, of course.
 But what I like the most about it for long-form writing is that it finds repeated words.

-It is difficult to find repeated words in long passages of text.
+It is challenging to find repeated words in long passages of text.
 But it finds them all, which is a huge time saver for me.

 Another correction tool I find very useful is one that highlights unusual collocations.
-Grammarly calls it fluency.
+It calls it fluency.

 Information such as in the image above at my fingertips when doing an initial edit is a huge advantage.

-The more errors I can find the better.
-Any improvements I can make during my first draft saves me hours of work later on.
+The more errors I can find, the better.
+Any improvements I can make during my first draft save me hours of work later on.

 When you use the editor, every suggestion comes with a card or a series of cards.
 These help you make informed choices for your corrections or re-writing.

-Every card gives you an explanation and an option for improvement.
+Every card gives you an explanation.
+You can then choose an option for improvement.

 Click on the error count in the right-hand assistant sidebar.
-The errors are then listed in a series of suggestion cards.
+The errors appear in a list in a series of suggestion cards.

-Working through the marked corrections and making the necessary changes is then a quick and very easy process.
+You only have to work your way through the marked corrections and make the necessary changes.
+It is then a quick and straightforward process.

 With the premium editor, every facet of your writing is checked.
 It is then up to you to make the best decisions about how to improve your writing from the listed suggestions.